Staff: Margaret Mayer, Ph.D., M.P.H.

 Margaret Mayer, Ph.D., M.P.H.

-Margaret Mayer, Ph.D., M.P.H., is a Cancer Research Training Award (CRTA) Fellow in the Tobacco Control Research Branch (TCRB) of the Behavioral Research Program (BRP).
+Margaret Mayer, Ph.D., M.P.H., was a Cancer Research Training Award (CRTA) Fellow in the Tobacco Control Research Branch (TCRB) of the Behavioral Research Program (BRP) from 2019-2021.

-Dr. Mayer's work as a CRTA fellow primarily supports the Tobacco Use Supplement to the Current Population Survey (TUS-CPS) as part of a Tri-Agency (NIH-CDC-FDA) tobacco surveillance effort, but she also explores other data sources related to tobacco use and co-behaviors.
+Dr. Mayer's work as a CRTA fellow primarily supported the Tobacco Use Supplement to the Current Population Survey (TUS-CPS), but she also explored other data sources related to tobacco use and co-behaviors.

 Dr. Mayer's research focuses on the epidemiology of tobacco use.
 Her interests include identifying predictors of attitudes toward smoking and vaping policies.
 In addition, she is interested in exploring relationships between tobacco use, other health behaviors, and social determinants of health.